rolancon/7cal/README.md

 After the year are placed the date terms that signify one ore more full days.
 These are one or more terms, separated by a hyphen '-'.

-After the days are placed the time terms that signify one ore more full seconds, which is separated from the date by an underscore '_', which mimics a space.
+After the days are placed the time terms that signify one ore more full seconds, which are separated from the date by an underscore '_' that mimics a space.
 The time terms are a separated by a colon ':'.

 The terms in date and time groups are followed by the 'divider', shown as an integer number preceded by a slash '/', which divides the total number of days in a year (364) or total number of seconds in a day (86400).
 The term then signifies the total number of days or seconds within that division.